Letters from America

-My mother loved Christmas when we were children, especially Christmas eve.
+My mother loved Christmas when we were children, especially Christmas Eve.
 And I have very happy memories of her Christmas delight, which was so attractive to children.
 She specially loved the music, all music, and it was endless performance and harmonies by me and my sisters singing into the twilight night.
-My mother died in June this year and the last music she heard was this Christmas eve music.
-I was able to play it for her from my trusty android.
+My mother died in June this year and the last music she heard was this Christmas Eve music.
+I was able to play it for her from my trusty Android.

 This music is the Latin Christmas church song O Magnum Mysterium, O Great Mystery.
 This setting is by the American Danish composer Morten Lauridsen and is best listened to while you have your eyes closed I reckon (especially if classical music is not your thing lol).

 In this Latin song the best thing is the presence of the animals in the scene.
 It’s not all lofty churchy stuff, it is warm animals with warm breath and animal noises and animal restlessness and tiredness in the straw.
 And if you listen to the music I swear at certain points it actually sounds the way animals move about when they are tethered, the same rhythm.
 There is a gentle pagan vibe about those animals round the infant’s manger.
-And an entirely utilitarian and plausible one too: it would have been cold.
+And an entirely utilitarian and plausible one too: it would have been cold that night.
 The Latin verse seems very simple but it conjures the picture:

 O magnum mysterium,

 - ut animalia viderent Dominum natum,